-Coming to therapy for the first time can be anxiety-provoking for many people, and it can help to know more about what the process will look like.
+Coming to therapy for the first time can be stressful, and it can help to know more about what the process will look like.

-Most first sessions involve your psychologist getting to know you.
+Most first sessions involve your psychologist getting to know you (and vice versa).
 We do that by asking questions and talking to you about the reasons you decided to come to therapy.

 The most important thing about therapy is developing a good relationship with your psychologist.
-Therapy is about taking risks to make changes in your life, and this can be both scary and difficult.
-Your psychologist will work with you to build a positive therapeutic relationship so that you feel supported in taking risks and making change happen.
+Therapy is about taking risks to make changes in your life, and this can be both uncomfortable and difficult.
+Your psychologist will work with you to build a positive therapeutic rapport so that you feel supported in taking risks and making change happen.